Sarungal: Plot

 A young girl Asanki (Chamathka) spending the night in a nightclub.
 Amila (Charith) is a young man looking at Asanki.
 Unbeknownst to Amila, Asanki too, been sighed and sat next to her.
 Asanki is in the midst of a tough situation about her marital relationship with Bhanuka (Saranga).
 Amila is also in a similar situation with his wife Duleeka (Shalika).
 The two shared their sadness.
 Amila was deeply moved by Asanki's tears.
 Asanki also understood Amila's heart and consoled him by turning it into his own.
 The two began a journey without purpose.
 They reached the Fort Railway Station and boarded a train bound for Badulla.
 They stayed at a hotel.
 Then they found a house to stay.
 They used their credit cards to pay for it.

-When money start to used up, they seek jobs in Kandy.
+When money start to be used up, they seek jobs in Kandy.
 After few days, both found jobs with reasonable salary.
 However after few days they start a lusty relationship and start to live together.
 However, with the life tends to be normal and regular, they saw the dissimilarities between them.
 After many heated verbal conversations, they revealed that both are married, even though they never knew it.
 Finally it was revealed that Asanki's husband is the owner of the company where Amila's wife worked.